 - Verify Avni server is running - curl http://:/concept - should give you a few concepts in the JSON response.

 Avni is a platform and without the deployment of an implementation onto it, it doesn't do anything.
 If you do not have your own implementation yet, you can clone any of the implementations from here.
 If you want to understand how the whole system functions (app, web app, server), it is recommended you choose the sample implementation.
 The sample implementation supports multiple names of environments - staging, prod, uat.
 You can also use multiple of these keywords if you want to deploy to multiple environments.
 The following documentation assumes that you are deploying to staging environment.
 Some of the steps below will get automated into simpler steps.

 - git Clone the code of the sample implementation repository

-- Create a file by name secrets.json in parent directory of implementation directory like here.
+- Create a file by name secrets.json in the parent directory of the implementation directory like here.
 Modify the properties as described below:

 - serverUrl - the base URL avni server